“My name is Fatima, I am a midwife and have worked with PFPPA for 18 years in the Halhul clinic in Palestine.

 There are also cases of women that come here, maybe they took pills or they did something that made them bleed.
 They don’t tell you what they did but I can detect if I think an abortion happened.
 If it is an incomplete abortion, we explain how to take the treatment and side effects and we follow up with support.

 Women in our communities use many unsafe methods to try to end pregnancies.
 They drink special teas or chlorine.
 They jump off things or ask their children to jump on them.
 They sometimes put suppositories made from Arabic medicinal herbs into the cervix or inject themselves with diclophine.
 Although it is common, deaths are not registered as linked to unsafe abortion but are probably registered as maternal deaths.

 When the society says that abortion is haram (forbidden), they don’t take into consideration the issues and these women in need.
 Imagine if we had safe abortion services at the hospitals, we would not see these issues at all.
 There are women who would choose abortion for reasons like their age, their health, social issues and psychological issues.
 There are women themselves who say “I will die if I complete this pregnancy”.

 One success was that the Ministry of Education were not permitting us to give lectures about abortion in schools so we met with the person responsible for the health at the ministry as we hope to talk about the issue of abortion.
-She became totally convinced that it was necessary to introduce these issues into the curriculum and we are focussing on trying to get agreement from more senior staff.
+She became totally convinced that it was necessary for us to introduce these issues into the sessions we conduct in schools; we are now focusing on trying to get agreement from more senior staff.

 I am passionate about the work that I do.
 I advocate for these issues everywhere I go, on the bus… during weddings and with friends and family, wherever I go.”